astronomer/databricks-jobs/README.md

 Project Contents
 ================
 - dags:
-  - `databricks-jobs-repair.py` - Single dag that dynamically generates as task group that mirrors a specified databricks job
+  - `databricks-jobs-repair.py` - Single DAG that dynamically generates as task group that mirrors a specified databricks job
   - `databricks-jobs-dynamic.py` - Dynamic DAG that generates a separate DAG for each job in `include/databricks_jobs.json`
+  - `databricks-jobs-createjob.py` - DAG that creates a databricks job based on a predefined `job_config` dict and then triggers and tracks it in Airflow.
 - Dockerfile: This file contains a versioned Astronomer Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.
 - include: This folder contains any additional files that you want to include as part of your project.
 It is empty by default.
   - `databricks_jobs.json`: File that end users maintains that contains Databricks job name and job id so that CICD can generate task dependency information used by dags to mirror Databricks jobs.